Student Profile: Ben Collings

 The aim of this project is the development of techniques to assess how New Zealand’s coastlines are changing in response to alterations in boundary conditions.
 To achieve this time-series of satellite remote sensing data and semi-automated image classification/processing techniques will be applied to identify coastal features (e.g. the shoreline or the seaward edge of dune vegetation) and analyse how these are changing through time.

-This work will feed into project 1 of the coastal theme of the Resilience Challenge, New Zealand’s changing coastline, with the desired outcome of providing data that indicates hotspots of change throughout New Zealand.
+This work will feed into project 1 of the coastal programme of the Resilience Challenge, New Zealand’s Changing Coastline, with the desired outcome of providing data that indicates hotspots of change throughout New Zealand.

 My PhD is in its early stages.
 This includes the investigation of current methods that have leveraged satellite data to observe coastal change in other regions of the world to see how they can be applied to coastal environments in New Zealand.
 This will ascertain the challenges that must be overcome to develop a framework that works for the variety of coastal environments in New Zealand.